 Ziflow’s pricing ranges from $20 to $40 per month.
 The platform offers a free version suitable for personal use and a custom-priced Enterprise plan upon request.

 Marker.io is a complete website feedback platform suitable for both internal reviews and customer feedback collection.
 The platform also lets users send contextual bug reports from the website, speeding up the QA testing process.

 - On-screen visual annotations and screen capture

 - Console recording (errors are logged and recorded when reporting an issue)

 - Environment data included in bug reports (browser, operating system, etc.)

-Marker.io’s pricing ranges from $39 per month to $159 per month.
-A free version is not available, but free trials can be requested.
+Marker.io’s pricing starts from $39 per month, and a free version is not available, but free trials can be requested.
 An Enterprise plan is also offered on request.